 We met Anita, the owner of the Lake Atitlán Mayan Kitchen on a sunny January morning at the docks of San Pedro La Laguna.
 This town, located on the southwest shore of the lake, is a Tz’utujil village and popular with travellers who arrive to learn Spanish and soak up the laidback lakeside vibe.
 We, however, were on a mission to learn how to cook.
 Or at the very least enjoy lunch, which we were promised would happen just as soon as we had prepared it!

 Anita led us up the steep, cobbled hill towards the centre of town and the market.
-Along the way she chatted with my oldest two kids (aged 9- and 7-years-old at the time) about what they might like to cook and, armed with a chosen menu, they entered the market to buy supplies.
+Along the way she chatted with my two older children, Alfie and Tess, (aged 9- and 7-years-old at the time) about what they might like to cook and, armed with a chosen menu, they entered the market to buy supplies.

 Ingredients bought it was time to head to Anita’s home, where she runs her cooking classes from the top floor of her house.
-This, as you might expect, is no Michelin star kitchen but rather a simple rooftop kitchen with wonderful views over Lake Atitlán.
+This, as you might expect, is no Michelin star kitchen but rather a lake house cooking school held on the rooftop with wonderful views over Lake Atitlán.
 We loved it.

-Anita has run cooking classes from her home for the last four years and has taught a whole mishmash of people along the way, including kids.
+Anita has run cooking classes from her home for the last four years and has taught a mishmash of people along the way, including kids.
 She’s also a mum herself and so it’s no surprise that she knows exactly how to get kids involved.
-My eldest two were the busiest in our group of seven (my parents were with us on this trip) as they mashed potatoes to create tortas de papa (potato pancakes) and smushed plantain to make rellenos de platanto (banana balls) that they then filled with chocolate.
+Alfie and Tess were the busiest in our group of seven (my parents were with us on this trip) as they mashed potatoes to create tortas de papa (potato pancakes) and smushed plantain to make rellenos de platanto (banana balls) that they then filled with chocolate.